 VOLUNTEERS: Volunteers are involved in many aspects of our school program.
 We encourage involvement with the school whenever possible; please contact the classroom teacher for information.
+Volunteers may not bring other children.

 WORSHIP LIFE: Every school day begins and ends with an act of worship.
 A brief devotion or prayer is held in each classroom at the beginning of the day.
 Prayers are also spoken at lunch time.